Skip to main content

 We all have a role to play in preserving the academic excellence and integrity of our teaching and research programs.

-You must be familiar with your responsibilities and those of your students.
-Below is a summary of these, but you should also familiarise yourself with the relevant policies and codes of conduct.
+Teachers must be familiar with their integrity responsibilities and those of their students.
+Below is a summary of these, but you should also familiarise yourself with the relevant policies (See Related Policies in the right-side column).

 • Uphold honesty and integrity in all academic matters.

-• Submit their own, original work, and cite the idea and work of others or technologies.
+• Submit their own, original work, and cite the ideas and work of other people or technologies.

-• Ensure that they do not breach or collude with another person to breach academic integrity requirements.
+• Ensure that they do not collude with another person to breach academic integrity requirements.

 • Understand their intellectual property obligations, and refrain from misusing the University's teaching or course material.